-5. The corrected data referred to in paragraph (4)(b) of this article shall be checked and the decision whether to register the candidate shall be made within two days after the data are submitted.

-6. If the corrected data conform to the requirements contained in this Law, the chairperson of the election commission concerned shall register the candidate for Mayoral elections.
+- 5. The corrected data referred to in paragraph (4)(b) of this article shall be checked and the decision whether to register the candidate shall be made within two days after the data are submitted. - 6.
+If the corrected data conform to the requirements contained in this Law, the chairperson of the election commission concerned shall register the candidate for Mayoral elections.
 In the case of nonconformity, the chairperson of the election commission shall issue an ordinance denying registration for the election (the ordinance shall specify the reasons for denial of registration, as well as the requirements of those legal provisions which form the basis for the refusal).
-The ordinance shall be immediately communicated to the nominating electoral subject and delivered to it upon request.

-7. Within three days after registration of a Mayoral candidate, the chairperson of the appropriate electoral commission shall hand him/her a candidate's certificate.

-8. A candidate for Mayor shall be registered if the following documents are submitted:

-a) the registration card of a candidate;

-b) an application for nomination of a candidate certified by signatures of the head officers;

-b^{1}) an application for nomination of a candidate certified by signatures of the party leader(leaders), and of members of an initiative group of voters;

-c) two photos;

-d) a photocopy of a candidate's identity card of a citizen of Georgia, or of the passport of a citizen of Georgia;

-e) a certificate on the deprivation of the right.

-9. Decision of an electoral subject nominating a candidate on the nomination of a candidate for Mayor shall be attached with a registration card indicating the candidate's:

-a) first name, last name;

-b) date of birth (day, month, year);

-c) sex;

-- d) address (according to the identity card of a citizen of Georgia or the Agency database); - e) personal number of a citizen of Georgia; - f) place of work (name of the institution, organisation, enterprise, etc.); - g) position; indicate 'unemployed' if unemployed; - h) party affiliation; indicate 'nonpartisan' if not a member of any party; - i) fact of residence in Georgia for 5 years;

-j) consent to run in the elections of Mayor;

-k) signature and date of signature.

-10. A Mayoral candidate shall not be registered based on the requirements of paragraphs 4-6 of this article, and the registration of an already registered candidate shall be cancelled by an ordinance of the chairperson of the respective DEC, or for the elections of the Mayor of Tbilisi, by an ordinance of the CEC chairperson (in the cases specified in subparagraphs a-c of this paragraph), or by a court decision (in the case specified in subparagraph d of this paragraph), if the applications and documents submitted to the election commission fail to meet all the requirements of this Law or if any other conditions referred to by this Law are not met, in particular:

-a) if data in the applications and documents are incomplete or inaccurate;

-b) if there is or was a Mayoral candidate's consent to run simultaneously for Mayor in another municipality and/or for another Sakrebulo;

-c) if the requirements under paragraph 3 of this article are not met;

-d) if the requirements under Article 47(1) and/or Article 48 of this Law are not met.
+The ordinance shall be immediately communicated to the nominating electoral subject and delivered to it upon request. - 7.
+Within three days after registration of a Mayoral candidate, the chairperson of the appropriate electoral commission shall hand him/her a candidate's certificate. - 8.
+A candidate for Mayor shall be registered if the following documents are submitted: - a) the registration card of a candidate; - b) an application for nomination of a candidate certified by signatures of the head officers; - b1) an application for nomination of a candidate certified by signatures of the party leader(leaders), and of members of an initiative group of voters; - c) two photos; - d) a photocopy of a candidate's identity card of a citizen of Georgia, or of the passport of a citizen of Georgia; - e) a certificate on the deprivation of the right. - 9.
+Decision of an electoral subject nominating a candidate on the nomination of a candidate for Mayor shall be attached with a registration card indicating the candidate's: - a) first name, last name; - b) date of birth (day, month, year); - c) sex; - d) address (according to the identity card of a citizen of Georgia or the Agency database); - e) personal number of a citizen of Georgia; - f) place of work (specify 'unemployed', if unemployed); - g) position (occupation) (); - h) (Deleted 6.10.2023, No 3560); - i) the fact of living in Georgia during 6 months; - j) consent to run in the elections of Mayor; - k) signature and date of signature. - 10.
+A Mayoral candidate shall not be registered based on the requirements of paragraphs 4-6 of this article, and the registration of an already registered candidate shall be cancelled by an ordinance of the chairperson of the respective DEC, or for the elections of the Mayor of Tbilisi, by an ordinance of the CEC chairperson (in the cases specified in subparagraphs a-c of this paragraph), or by a court decision (in the case specified in subparagraph d of this paragraph), if the applications and documents submitted to the election commission fail to meet all the requirements of this Law or if any other conditions referred to by this Law are not met, in particular: - a) if data in the applications and documents are incomplete or inaccurate; - b) if there is or was a Mayoral candidate's consent to run simultaneously for Mayor in another municipality and/or for another Sakrebulo; - c) if the requirements under paragraph 3 of this article are not met; - d) if the requirements under Article 47(1) and/or Article 48 of this Law are not met; - e) a Mayoral candidate is a member of another party registered in accordance with the Organic Law of Georgia on Political Associations of Citizens. - 11.
+(Deleted 21.7.2018, No 3272).